 • Preheat oven to 350 degrees F. Line the bottom of two 8 inch cake pans with parchment paper and spray the bottom and sides of the pan lightly with cooking spray.

-• In a separate mixing bowl, beat the butter on medium speed with an electric hand mixer or stand mixer for 1 minute, until light and fluffy.
-Add sugar and mix 1 minute.
+• In a separate mixing bowl beat the butter on medium speed with an electric hand mixer or stand mixer for 1 minute, until light and fluffy.
+Add sugar and mix until well creamed together.
+Add 1 ¼ cups canned coconut milk and coconut extract and mix.

 • Gradually add flour mixture and mix on medium speed for 2 minutes.

-• Divide cake batter evenly between prepared cake pans.
+• Bake: Divide cake batter evenly between prepared cake pans.
 Bake at 350 degrees F for 25-35 minutes, or until a toothpick inserted in the center of the cake comes out clean, or with few moist crumbs.

-• Remove the pans from the oven and allow to cool for 5 minutes before inverting them onto a cooling rack to cool completely.
+• Cool: Remove the pans from the oven and allow to cool for 5 minutes before inverting them onto a cooling rack to cool completely.

 Pineapple Filling: